Intel: Good Dividend For A Good Price

 Conclusion

-One of the best times to buy shares in a company is after it has begun to turn around but before the market has given much credit to that turn-around.
+One of the best times to buy shares in a company is after it has begun to turn around, but before the market has given much credit to that turn-around.
 I think INTC is at that point now.
 Intel has begun to show growth in revenue and earnings, but it’s still early to call that trend totally consistent.
-Right now the market price is below the NPV of likely future dividends, so for a dividend growth investor, this is a good time to buy.
+Right now the market price is below the NPV of likely future dividends, so for a dividend growth investor this is a good time to buy.

 Note: I hope you all got something out of this article.
 I do appreciate the time you took reading it.
 If you are one of those who follow me here, I appreciate it; if you'd like to include yourself amongst those individuals, please hit the "Follow" button next to my name as well as following other contributors whose work you enjoy.
 As always, please leave any feedback and questions you may have in the comments below.